Mikkeli: Traffic

 Mikkeli has a fast road connection to the Helsinki metropolitan area through Finnish national road 5 and Finnish national road 4, which is a four lane highway.
 Mikkeli has a railway station on the Savo railway with five trains to and from Helsinki, daily.
 There are also bus connections to neighboring cities and municipalities and a small local bus transit network within the city limits.
 Mikkeli also has its own airport, which however has had no scheduled commercial flights since 2005.

 Culture

 Mikkeli boasts its own concert hall, which is a world class facility built in 1988 to commemorate Mikkeli's 150th anniversary as a town.
 The concert hall is the home of St. Michel Strings chamber orchestra, and also provides the main venue for the annual Mikkeli Music Festival, which attracts musicians and audiences from across Europe.
 The Mariinsky Opera, led by Valery Gergiev, performs there regularly.

+Food

+In the 1980s, Mikkeli's traditional parish dishes were Midsummer rieska breads (made from barley groats soaked in buttermilk) and egg butter, a crock-potted vendace and a Savonian roast (sautéed in butter).